What are logical reasoning tests?

-Critical thinking: critical thinking tests are a type of verbal critical reasoning task which assesses various different types of logical reasoning in arguments, assumptions and conclusions.
+Critical thinking tests are a type of verbal critical reasoning task which assesses various different types of logical reasoning in arguments, assumptions and conclusions.
 Typical logical abilities tested include analysing arguments, making inferences and evaluating conclusions.

 The most common logical reasoning tests used by employers

 Different test publishers use different names for their assessments.
-The term logical reasonig is used by TalentQ.
+The term logical reasoning is used by TalentQ.
 Other companies may call their test abstract, inductive, or diagrammatic reasoning.
 It is good advice when being asked to sit a logical reasoning test to speak to the person who invited you and ask for a bit more detail; they may even give you a few example questions so you know what to expect.

 the important feature of these tests is that they are adaptive.
 That is to say the difficulty of each question is automatically determined by your performance in the previous question.
 So the questions become more difficult as you progress in order to quickly find your level of logical reasoning ability.
 There are typically 12 questions to these TalentQ logical tests and a time limit of 75 seconds per question.

 this test published by Kenexa is actually very similar in style to what SHL call an inductive reasoning test.
 They are effectively the same thing; the candidate is asked to select which diagram fits within the given series from a choice of five options.
 Typically Kenexa will give the candidate 20 minutes for 24 questions for their logical reasoning test.